Techtonica/curriculum/project-example/week-9/eventonica/eventonica-postgres.md

 ### Add Remaining Functions

-- Go ahead to write a code on delete http method.
+- Add code for delete users.

-- For all the features listed in the main [Eventonica README](./README.md), add code to setup event handlers so the actions change data and refresh the HTML for clear user feedback.
+- Implement all the features listed in [Eventonica README](./README.md#project-requirements).

 ### Additional Requirements After the Basics are Working